 Serum thyroglobulin (Tg) testing is not recommended in the diagnosis of thyroid nodules due to a lack of specificity.
+For more information on the initial evaluation of thyroid disease, see the ARUP Consult Initial Evaluation of Thyroid Disease topic.
 For more information on antibody testing, see the ARUP Consult Autoimmune Thyroiditis topic.

 Serum calcium and parathyroid hormone tests are recommended if a parathyroid adenoma is suspected (based on incidental radiographic findings or clinical symptoms of hypercalcemia, bone loss, or chronic kidney disease).